Taking Steps Toward Financial Improvement

 • Work on paying off your smallest debt with the money you trimmed from your budget, or with the extra income you’re pulling in.
 Once you’ve paid off that debt, move on to the second-smallest.
 Repeat until you’re completely debt-free.

 How Abilene Teachers FCU can help: If you’re carrying multiple high-interest rate debts, consider taking out a personal loan to simplify things.
-This way, you’ll only have one low-interest loan payment each month.
+This way, you’ll only have one lower interest loan payment each month.
 It may even reduce the total amount you’ll pay each month.
 Speak to a representative at Abilene Teachers FCU today to discuss this option.

 Start saving